Yvandro Borges Sanches: Club career

-Borges Sanches arrived in Borussia on the summer 2020, from the Luxembourgian club of Racing-Union.
-Progressing through the youth ranks of M'gladbach, he also played his first senior game in the summer 2021, during a friendly against Bayern Munich.
+Born in Luxembourg to Cape Verdean parents, Borges Sanches arrived in Borussia Mönchengladbach on the summer 2020, from the Luxembourgian club of Racing-Union.
+Progressing through the youth ranks of Borussia Mönchengladbach, he also played his first senior game in the summer 2021, during a friendly against Bayern Munich.

 In the early 2021–22 season, he was part of the under-19 team, regularly scoring for the Borussen youth.

+In January 2024, Borges Sanches joined Eredivisie club NEC Nijmegen on loan until the end of the season.

+On 7 August 2025, Borges Sanches returned to the Netherlands and signed a three-season contract with Heracles Almelo.

 International career

 Already a youth international with Luxembourg, Yvandro Borges Sanches made his debut with the under-21 in June 2021.

-Called to the national senior team by Luc Holtz for the first time in August 2021, he made his international debut for Luxembourg on the 4 September 2021, coming on as a late substitute in the European Championship qualifying 4–1 defeat against Serbia.
-On September 7, 2021, he made his debut in the starting lineup against Qatar.
+Called to the national senior team by Luc Holtz for the first time in August 2021, he made his international debut for the Luxembourg national team on 4 September 2021, coming on as a late substitute in the European Championship qualifying 4–1 defeat against Serbia.
+On 7 September 2021, he made his debut in the starting lineup against Qatar.
 In that game he scored his first international goal in the 31st minute for Luxembourg.